escion333/cursor-talk-to-figma-mcp/readme.md

 ## Usage

+Once set up, using AutoFig is simple:

-1. Start the WebSocket server
+1. **Start the server** - `bun dev`
-2. Install the MCP server in Cursor
-3. Open Figma and run the Cursor MCP Plugin
+2. **Open Figma** and run the AutoFig plugin (auto-connects!)
-4. Connect the plugin to the WebSocket server by joining a channel using `join_channel`
-5. Use Cursor to communicate with Figma using the MCP tools
+3. **Use Cursor** - Ask the AI to interact with your designs

+**Example prompts:**
+- "What's currently selected in Figma?"
+- "Create a blue rectangle at position 100, 100"
+- "Change all text that says 'Hello' to 'Welcome'"
+- "Export the selected frame as PNG"

+> 💡 **Tip:** Run `bun connect` anytime to check connection status

 ## MCP Tools